hairjd2/School-Notes/MLL 328 Chinese Fiction and Drama/Test 1.md

 - Characters (Mr. Lu, old Taoist monk Lu)
 - Realization
 ## Plot
+1. Young Taoist monk talks with old man and discusses about how miserable his life is
+2. Old man gives him a pillow to lay his read since he was getting tired
+3. As he fell asleep, the pillow got bigger and he entered it
+4. His life started getting better:
+  - He took the chih-shi exam and passed
+  - War aftermath killed emperor's commander, so the emperor appointed the monk to it
+  - He then transferred to be the second ministry of the Ministry of Personnel
+5. Prime minister becomes jealous of him
+6. He becomes prime minister and gives excellent orders to the emperor
+7. His coworkers start talking behind his back and got him imprisoned
+8. He was about to kill himself but his wife stopped him
+9. Emperor then realizes his accusations were false and brings him back
+10. He has five sons, which one passes the Chih-shi exam
+11. He grows old and starts dying, ending with him dead
+12. He wakes up and realizes that it was all a dream, but learned the extensiveness of living a "happy life" and the ups and downs that come with it.
+13. He thanked the old man and left
 # The legendary Marriage at Tung-T'ing (346-354)
 ## Background
 - Author: Li Chao-wei